 Developers receive free access to music archives and, based on them, can bring new deals to life.
 In return, the service constantly attracts users who have the opportunity to make listening to music more personal.
 As a result, API is a win-win solution for everyone.

+It’s no surprise then that 90% of developers use APIs in some capacity.
+Here at MindK, we use APIs almost every time we develop a software product.
 Although the main consumers of APIs are software engineers, API development is driven by business needs.
-If implemented correctly, they can make your organization more efficient and generate value via cost-saving or direct monetization.
+When implemented correctly, they can make your organization more efficient and generate value via cost-saving or direct monetization.